327 Bottom End (Inspection and Assembly)

-All 327 engines that went into Corvettes (until the 70s) had a forged crankshaft.
+All 327 engines that went into Corvettes (until the 1970's) had a forged crankshaft.
 The easiest way to tell is, a cast crank has a thin casting line, and a forged crank has a thick casting line.
-The image below is a 283ci forged crank.

-The oil pan was sanded/scuffed down to bare metal and painted Chevy Orange with a spray can (no primer needed).
+While it was off the car, the oil pan was sanded and scuffed down to bare metal and painted Chevy Orange with a spray can (no primer needed).

 Before the pan was bolted back up, the oil pan bolts were soaked in brake parts cleaner, and the bolt holes in the block were cleaned and tapped.